-After the release of their second album ‘Unwanted’ in 2022, I wasn’t sure this band could top it.
+After the release of their third album ‘Unwanted’ in 2022, I wasn’t sure this band could top it.
 ‘Unwanted’ was raw, real and gritty, but ‘Smitten’ really is superior.
 It felt full of anger and rage.
 This album feels like the band have found their inner peace and quintessential sounds.
 ‘Smitten’ in its entirety feels like the missing pieces of the puzzle have finally come together.
 It is is confident but almost exposing in a sense as the band move into this new era of music which feels like The Cure at their best resurrected, and it really is exceptional to hear.

 Written between the US and UK over a two-year period, ‘Smitten’ finds the band reflecting upon their Northern roots.
 This new record is full of vivid, ear-wormy hooks, thwacking snares and jangly alt-pop that sounds fresh out of their home city Manchester.